 - (1) Generally.
 No final development and/or subdivision plan shall be approved unless public facilities and services will be adequate to support and service the area of the proposed development and/or subdivision.
 The applicant shall submit sufficient information and data on the proposed development and/or subdivision to demonstrate the expected impact on and use of public facilities by possible development within the subject development and/or subdivision.
-Public facilities and services include streets, alleys, public transportation facilities, storm water drainage, water, electric, gas, internet, street lights, sanitary sewer, and parks and open space. - (2) Adequacy Determination.
+Public facilities and services include streets, alleys, public transportation facilities, storm water drainage, water, electric, gas, internet, streetlights, sanitary sewer, and parks and open space. - (2) Adequacy Determination.
 The Board of Trustees shall periodically establish by resolution guidelines for the determination of the adequacy of public facilities and services based on an analysis of current growth and the amount of additional growth that can be accommodated by future public facilities and services. - (3) Relationship to Town Policies.
 Proposed public improvements shall generally comply with the Town's Comprehensive Plan and capital improvements plans. - (4) Offsite Improvements.
 All public improvements and required easements shall be extended through the parcel on which a new development and/or subdivision is proposed.
 Streets, alleys, waterlines, wastewater systems, drainage facilities, electric lines, and telecommunications lines shall be constructed through new development and/or subdivision to promote the logical extension of public infrastructure. - (5) Standard Specifications.
-Construction of streets, alleys, curb (if any), gutter, sidewalks, water distribution system, sanitary sewer system, internet, street lights, drainage system, landscaping, and other public utilities and improvements shall be in accordance with the adopted specifications and Town ordinances where cited, the required construction standards and all other applicable technical standards and specifications adopted by the Town, and with applicable Colorado standard specifications as promulgated by the Colorado Department of Transportation.
+Construction of streets, alleys, curb (if any), gutter, sidewalks, water distribution system, sanitary sewer system, internet, street lights, drainage system, landscaping, and other public utilities and improvements shall be in accordance with the adopted specifications and Town ordinances where cited, the required construction standards and all other applicable technical standards and specifications adopted by the Town, and with applicable Colorado standard specifications as promulgated by the Colorado Department of Transportation, and shall address all applicable requirements included in the Town's Land Use Administrative Manual.